MuhammadMooazam/Internet-of-Things-Course/README.md

 - **Hands-On IoT Projects:** Apply your knowledge through practical projects, ensuring you can implement what you've learned effectively.

-### Your Learning Resources
+### 📚 Your Learning Resources

-To support your educational journey, we offer a variety of resources.
+To support your educational journey, we offer a variety of resources:

 - **Slides**: Access comprehensive course slides to enhance your understanding visually.
 [View Slides](https://github.com/MuhammadMooazam/Internet-of-Things-Course/tree/master/Slides)